bayesbaes/bayesbaes.github.io/about/how-to.md

 ---
 <h2>How to use this site</h2>

-There are a few ways we'd recommend using this site, depending on what kind of support you need.
+There are a few ways we'd recommend using this site, depending on what kind of support you need:

 **Tutorials**